a-framework/AAA-react-redux-decorators/README.md

 # react-redux-decorators
-A set of React/Redux decorators
+A set of React/Redux decorators.